Story and Photos by Nicholas Gill

 Full Day Argentine Falls

 Seeing the Argentine side of the Falls takes at least one full day and is broken up into three sections: the Upper, Lower and the Devil´s Throat Circuits.
-Admission into the Argentine side of the park is 85 Pesos per non-Mercosur (Brazil, Argentina, Paraguay) resident.
+Admission into the Argentine side of the park is 800 Pesos per non-Mercosur (Brazil, Argentina, Paraguay) resident.
 (This is apart from your guide services and transport to the park).
+This price will change depending on exchange rates, which vary wildly in Argentina; right now that's about US$14.
+There are discounts for kids and seniors, plus you can enter Iguazu a second day for half price.
 After entering the park and passing the Visitor and Nature Interpretation Center an open sided train connects you to the following different circuits:

 Garganta del Diablo/Devil’s Throat: This circuit is the same as on Full Moon nights and the highlight for most in the national park.
 One long catwalk crosses the Iguazu River and stops at a single mirador that stands at the edge of the falls.
 This point is where you get the most up close and personal with the Devil’s Throat, feeling the mist, the power, and seeing the swifts dart in and out of the mist.
 This is the furthest point of the park and the train ride takes approximately 20 minutes each way.